quintans/ezSQL/README.md

 ### Custom Functions

-This framework doesn’t have all possible functions of all the databases, but one can create quite easily our custom functions.
+ezSQL doesn’t have all possible functions of all the databases, but one can create quite easily our custom functions.

 It’s only three steps: